Gen-X Cops: The Police Force

 Inspector Chan aka Inspector Smart (played by Eric Tsang) Inspector Chan was the one who recruited the Gen-X Cops.
 He is often looked down by his colleagues and is considered to be a laughing stock.
 He dies when Akatora frantically shoots at the Gen-X Cops who escaped by parachuting and takes one of the bullets to the head.

 Superintendent To (played by Moses Chan) A slick cop, he is Chan's superior who has always insults and laughs at Chan.
 He heavily looks down on Chan and the Gen-X Cops and has a strong dislike for them.

 Inspector Tang (played by Wayne Lai) A CIB trainer, he was the Gen-X Cops' instructor who kicked them out due to their extremely bad behavior.

 Cameos

 There were some cameo appearances in this movie.
 Among them were Jackie Chan, Brad Allan, Ken Lo, Alan Mak, Kenji Tanigaki, Jaymee Ong, Robert Sparks, Thomas Sin, Keiji Sato, Bruce Khan, Rocky Lai, David John Saunders and Bey Logan.

+Release

+Home media

+Released on VHS and DVD on 18 April 2000 by Columbia/TriStar Home Video.